 What’s serial fiction?

 Serial fiction is any form of fiction that’s published serially, rather than all at once.
-Technically speaking, any long series of books is serial fiction, but here, it mostly means something that’s put out chapter-by-chapter, and usually written that way as well.
+Technically speaking, any long series of books is serial fiction, but here, it mostly means something that’s put out chapter-by-chapter, and usually written chapter-by-chapter as well rather than being done before the first chapter goes out.
 This practice is seeing a resurgence in the web era, but actually dates back a long, long time: many of the classics of English literature were published serially, including most of Dickens stuff.
 This FAQ concerns itself with only serial web fiction, since that’s pretty much the only game in town.

 Why would I write serial fiction?